-Dr. David Fajgenbaum, MD, MBA, MSc, FCPP, is the co-founder and Executive Director of the Castleman Disease Collaborative Network (CDCN), Assistant Professor of Medicine in Translational Medicine & Human Genetics at the University of Pennsylvania, and Associate Director, Patient Impact for the Penn Orphan Disease Center.
+Dr. David Fajgenbaum, MD, MBA, MSc, FCPP, is the co-founder and Executive Director of the Castleman Disease Collaborative Network (CDCN), Research Assistant Professor of Medicine in Translational Medicine & Human Genetics at the University of Pennsylvania, and Associate Director, Patient Impact for the Penn Orphan Disease Center.
 Dr. Fajgenbaum is also a patient battling idiopathic multicentric Castleman disease (iMCD).
 As common as ALS and as deadly as lymphoma, iMCD involves the immune system attacking and shutting down the body's vital organs (liver, kidneys, bone marrow, heart).
-He became ill during his third year of medical school in 2010, spent five months hospitalized, had his last rites read, and has had four life-threatening relapses.
-Click here for a TED-style talk by Dr. Fajgenbaum about his battle and the CDCN during a 2016 Medidata Solutions Conference.
+He became ill during his third year of medical school in 2010, spent five months hospitalized, had his last rites read, and has had four deadly relapses since.
+Dr. Fajgenbaum began conducting Castleman disease research at Penn and co-founded the CDCN in 2012.
+He currently leads the Castleman Research Program at Penn as PI of 18 translational research studies.
+As a result of his work, Fajgenbaum is currently in his longest remission ever thanks to a treatment that he identified (click here for a video describing this), which had never been used for iMCD.
+Check out the below video or click here for a TED-style talk by Dr. Fajgenbaum about his battle and the CDCN during the 2017 Forbes Healthcare Summit.

 Before the CDCN, Dr. Fajgenbaum co-founded the National Students of AMF Support Network, a non-profit organization dedicated to supporting college students grieving the illness or death of a loved one.
 Since 2006, the nonprofit has launched over 200 campus chapters and supported over 3,000 grieving students.
 He recently co-authored a book, “We Get It: Voices of Grieving College Students and Young Adults.”